 Cultivating resilience with smarter recovery and stronger performance through connecting the brain and body for concussion recovery and sport performance.

 PhD Candidate, Registered Physiotherapist & Certified Athletic Therapist CAT(C)

 I am also a proud advocate for mental health and wellness.
-Through my own experiences, I hope to offer support for anyone experiencing post-traumatic stress to build resilience and thrive on.
+Through my own experiences, I hope to offer support for anyone experiencing post-traumatic stress to build resilience and thrive.

 As the founder of Thrive NeuroSport, I am passionate about educating and empowering you to become resilient in sport and life.

 Katie is a Registered Physiotherapist and Certified Athletic Therapist.
-She is passionate about treating active, goal-oriented individuals recovering from concussion and orthopaedic injuries, as well as vestibular (e.g., inner ear) conditions.
+She is passionate about treating active, goal-oriented individuals recovering from concussion and sport injuries, as well as vestibular (e.g., inner ear) conditions.